Why Stephen A. Smith Thinks Tom Brady Didn’t Deserve Pro Bowl Nod

 While there’s some logic in what Smith has to say, it’s not like Brady’s selection is egregious, although maybe that’s more of a testament to the lack of quarterback depth in the AFC (and NFL as a whole).

-But we’re pretty sure Brady would rather play in the Super Bowl than Pro Bowl, anyways.
+But we’re pretty sure Brady would rather play in the Super Bowl than Pro Bowl, anyway.

 Thumbnail photo via Greg M. Cooper/USA TODAY Sports Images